 Field Expedient Hootches:

 The beginnings of your House of Sticks, ready for the thatch covering.
 Understand that debris shelters such as these are very time and energy intensive to put together, probably not worth it unless you have nothing else, harsh weather is moving in -and- adequate time and initial energy available.
 (Like food, shelter can have significant psychological value beyond the obvious utility.)

 A Hasty Lean-To shelter.
 Quick, simple effective.
-Cover with pine boughs, insulate the floor, build “heat reflector” out of logs/branches.
-Those don’t actually reflect much if any heat, but they do block the wind.
-But get a fire going between them.
+Cover with pine boughs, insulate the floor, build a “heat reflector” out of logs/branches.
+Those don’t actually reflect much if any heat, but they are better than “nothing”.
+They do block the wind.
+Get a fire going out front.
 This one was a Model Home open house at the USMC Mountain Warfare Training Center.
 Here trying to figure out which room the PRC-47 goes into.

 Basic beach bungalo with fresh crab for lunch!